Nonprofit-Exchange-Hub/web-app/README.md

         * Confirm installation of Docker Compose: `$ docker-compose --version`
 2. Download or [clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository) repository.
 3. Run `nvm use` to ensure you are using the proper node version
+4. Install required dependencies:
+  -  run `npm ci` from within `/server` directory and from the `/client` directory.
-4. Install required dependencies by running `npm install` from within `/server` directory and from the `/client` directory.
+  - run `npm run prepare` from within `/server` directory and from the `/client` directory.
 5. Copy the below environmental variables into a `.env` file that you create in `/server` directory
 ```
     PORT=3001